 Even under the best circumstances, saying goodbye to a child you love is hard.
 It should be hard, that’s how you know you’re doing it right.
 Take the time you need and don’t rush to move on to the next child.
 It is important for both you and your kids.
 If anyone in your family needs a break before jumping in again, make space for that.
 Know that this might be different for each placement.

-In the end, choosing to be a foster parent means you may very well be choosing grief.
+In the end, choosing to be a foster parent means you may very well be choosing grief when foster kids leave.
 That’s just the way it works sometimes.
 It is not unique to foster care.
-Like the emergency room doctor who gives up sleep during a 24-hour shift, or the starving artist who gives up a more stable income, we all make sacrifices because we believe the end result is worth it.
+Like the emergency room doctor who gives up sleep during a 24-hour shift, or the starving artist who gives up a more stable income, we all make sacrifices because we believe the result is worth it.
 In the world of foster care, we believe every child deserves to be loved by someone who will grieve when they leave, and that makes the price worth it.